 A. NORTH AFRICA

 48. Grand Erg Oriental (Algeria/Tunisia) – it’s otherwordly “a field of sand dunes“.
 The area has dimensions 600x200km, which means that tourists can enjoy a grand “sand sea” with dunes reaching even 400m altitude in places.
-The sand is loose and difficult to cross, so the access might be restricted.
+The sand is loose and difficult to cross, so access might be restricted.
 The Grand Erg Oriental doesn’t have so many routes to pass through then.
 The annular eclipse occurs shortly after sunrise at just 4° altitude.
-It can be a fantastic reason for wake up early this day and set off on a crack of dawn from your hotel.
+It can be a fantastic reason to wake up early this day and set off at a crack of dawn from your hotel.

 49. La Valetta (Malta) – this is the second southernmost capital in Europe after Nicosia and the smallest capital city in the European Union.
-The cityscape is beautiful with a lot of streets and piazzas, which looks quite compacted when looking from the distance.
+The cityscape is beautiful with a lot of streets and piazzas, which look quite compacted when looking from the distance.
 The city is perched on the higher ground between two natural harbors.
-The most prominent landmarks, which fit into the local landscape are the Basilica of Saint Dominic and monumental fortifications surrounding the city.
+The most prominent landmarks, which fit into the local landscape are the Basilica of Saint Dominic and the monumental fortifications surrounding the city.
 The 2030 ring of fire will be observed in the morning at around 10° altitude, so it’s a big likelihood, that you will catch it with the panoramic view of La Valetta.